-CCI is aware of an amendment that will give employers the ability to ELECT to be subject to the requirements that are found in the remaining portions of the bill.
+HB 1201 was amended to give employers the ability to ELECT to be subject to the requirements that are found in the remaining portions of the bill.
 Those are: 1.) that covered drugs be equal to or less than the amount paid by the carriers or PBM; 2.) that a carrier disclose the prescription drug contract terms and 3.) that an audit may be performed by the division of insurance on a plan for compliance.